CrazyCloudCraft/wikitest/Hook-into-PlaceholderAPI.md

 }
 ```

 There are multiple ways to register your own placeholders.
-The best (and also cleanest) way would be to make a seperate class that extend the abstract `PlaceholderHook` or `EZPlaceholderHook` to handle it.
+The best (and also cleanest) way would be to make a separate class that extends the abstract `PlaceholderHook` or `EZPlaceholderHook` to handle it.

-**Note**: These two abstract methods are basicly the same, but `EZPlaceholderHook` makes it easier for you to register your placeholders, because it has a few methods built in to do the work in terms of registering.
+**Note**: These two abstract methods are basically the same, but `EZPlaceholderHook` makes it easier for you to register your placeholders because it has a few methods built in to do the work in terms of registering.

-Lets assume I made the class `MyPlaceholderExtension` wich extends `EZPlaceholderHook`.
+Let's assume I made the class `MyPlaceholderExtension` which extends `EZPlaceholderHook`.
 As soon as I did that, does it make a constructor for me and tells me, that I need to implement some methods that are missing.
-This method will do the work for us, when a value is needed.
+This method will do the work for us when a value is needed.

 In our example will we keep track of who's staff and how many staff are online.
-In the main class did we made some eventlisteners, to determine if a player is staff, when he joins.
+In the main class did we made some event listeners, to determine if a player is a staff when he joins.
 If they are, add them to a set of player names of the staff online.
-On quit we do the oposite and remove them from the set.
+On disconnect, we do the opposite and remove them from the set.
 ```java
 package at.helpch.placeholderapiexample;

 import org.bukkit.Bukkit;
 import org.bukkit.plugin.java.JavaPlugin;
 import java.util.HashSet;
 import java.util.Set;